leo/ember-compiler/README.md

+You shouldn't use this.
+Try [Ember CLI](http://www.ember-cli.com) instead.

+---

 # Huh?

 Before Ember 1.10, developers who wanted to compile their templates on the server-side, had to use a package called "ember-template-compiler".
 When the new release came out, the guys behind Ember thankfully decided to create a single file for both the compilation on the client- and on the server-side.